mongodb/mongo-c-driver/docs/source/sphinx/source/bson.rst

 BSON (i.e., binary structured object notation) is the binary format used by MongoDB to store data and express queries and commands.
 To work with MongoDB is to trade in BSON objects.
-This document describes how to create, read, destory BSON object from the MongoDB C Driver.
+This document describes how to create, read, and destroy BSON objects using the MongoDB C Driver.

 Libraries
 ---------